Congenital Heart Disease Definition

 The normal human heart has 4 chambers (2 atria and 2 ventricles).
 ASD is a communication between 2 artria, VSD between 2 ventricles and PDA is a communication between aorta and pulmonary artery.
 Coarctation is a narrowing of the aorta.

 Most of the aforementioned conditions can be readily diagnosed by astute physicians.
-The following are symptoms (what the parents / children complain) and signs (what the doctor identifies on examination), which may be present:
+The following are some congenital heart disease signs (what the doctor identifies on examination) and symptoms (what the parents / children complain) which may be present:

 - Failure to thrive (ASD, VSD, PDA)